HerrMuellerluedenscheid/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 ## Verification

 > The compute instances created in this tutorial will not have permission to complete this section.
-Run the following commands from the same machine used to create the compute instances.
+Run the following commands from one of the **CONTROLLERS**.

 List the registered Kubernetes nodes:

 ```
-gcloud compute ssh controller-0 \
+ssh $CONTROLLER0   # first login to controller-0

-  --command "kubectl get nodes --kubeconfig admin.kubeconfig"
+kubectl get nodes --kubeconfig admin.kubeconfig   # on controller0 get the nodes
 ```

 > output